andreaprosseda/vimar-byme-plus-homeassistant/README.md

 ### [Step 1/3] Home Assistant - Install Component

 #### Method 1: [HACS][hacs-url]
+:warning: This component has not yet been approved by HACS and is not yet visible
 > 1. Open HACS
 > 2. Search for `Vimar By-me Plus Home Assistant`
 > 3. Click the blue download in the right bottom side